Ealdor/pypbp/README.md

 * Use *key arrows* to move through the puzzle table.
 Use *x* while move to move faster.
 * Use *space* while move to draw the lines.
 * Use *c* to delete a line.
+* Use *-* to zoom out and *+* to restore to original zoom.
+You cannot move or paint if there is zoom.

 ###Considerations:
 Puzzles are inside puzzle directory.
 To launch the game write on a terminal: